top of page

 Ahmed at school

-Ahmed has never attended school before.
-With the support of Project Life, Ahmed was enrolled in school and is now able to attend a school for special needs children.
-Ahmed loved his first day of school so much that he did not want to get out of van when he returned home.
+Ahmed never attended school in Tunisia.
+He and his parents were isolated and marginalized by their family members and neighbors.
+With the assistance of Project Life and the local School Board, Ahmed was able to be enrolled at a learning center for special needs children.
+He loved his first day of school so much that he did not want to get out of van when he returned home!
 At the school open house, teachers and staff spoke highly of him and commented on how bright and easy going he was.
-For the first time, he was able to hold crayons and color.
-He has also begun to recognize letters and numbers in English.
-He has begun to develop learning routines that will support his continual learning.
+He participates in Physical and Occupational therapy activities and takes music and gym daily.
+He remains nonverbal and his teachers and speech therapists are seeking ways to build his communication skills.

 What is Project Life?

 Project Life was inaugurated in 1997.
-Since then, it has brought and hosted 136 orphans from the troubled lands of Bosnia, the North Caucasus (Chechnya and Ingushetia), Afghanistan, and Sri Lanka to the peaceful, rural countryside of western New York state.
+Over more than 20 years it sponsored and hosted 136 orphans from the troubled lands of Bosnia, the North Caucasus (Chechnya and Ingushetia), Afghanistan, and Sri Lanka to the peaceful countryside of western New York.
 Project Life is staffed by dedicated, passionate volunteers.
-They work tirelessly in this program that works to restore the lost childhood of innocent victims of war and natural disasters.
-These children have suffered trauma, hardship, and losses, and they are not seeking long-term foster care or adoption in the United States.
-After a few months, the children return to their native countries where they live with close family members.
+They work tirelessly in this program that works to restore the lost childhood of innocent victims of war, natural disasters, and lack of health care.
+More recently, Project Life has focused its work on aiding children with rare health conditions, including blood disorders such as hemophilia and thalassemia.
+Now we are applying our experience to help young Ahmed become healthier and reach his full potential.

 Anchor 2